Viewfinder compass with true north and sun bearing

 Reading the dial

 The red arrow at the top of the dial is the direction you are aiming.
-When you hold the phone vertically to frame a shot, the arrow is the back camera direction.
-When the phone is flat on a surface, aimed at the ground, or aimed straight up at the sky, the dial automatically switches to the direction the top edge of the phone is pointing instead, because the camera direction has no horizontal bearing in those poses.
-The switch is seamless: as you raise the phone from flat to vertical, the dial transitions from phone-top bearing to camera bearing without a jump.
+The red arrow at the top of this viewfinder dial points where the back camera is aimed, so as you frame a shot the dial shows the bearing of the shot itself, with the cardinal letters N E S W turning around it.
+Hold the phone upright the way you would to take a photo and the heading stays steady.
+(The full-screen Compass under Tools is a plain compass instead, meant to be read flat in your hand, so it follows the top edge of the phone the way an ordinary compass does.)
 The rotating ring carries the cardinal letters N / E / S / W and tick marks every 30 degrees.
 The numeric readout in the centre is the bearing in degrees plus the cardinal abbreviation.
 A small T or M after the cardinal tells you whether the reading is degrees true or degrees magnetic.

 True north vs magnetic north